Gwyneth Paltrow ski lawsuit: When two skiers collide, who is at fault?

 In any event, the case hinges on which of the two parties acted in an unreasonable manner while on skis.

 "When one skier hits another, the issue is negligence.
-Did they do something wrong?" personal injury attorney Roger Cohn, of Kohn Roth Law, told CBS MoneyWatch.
+Did they do something wrong?" personal injury attorney Roger Kohn, of Kohn Roth Law, told CBS MoneyWatch.

 As far as conduct on the ski slopes go, it's almost always the duty of the uphill skier to beware of the downhill skier.
 In other words, the downhill skier — the person who is further down the slope — has the right of way.

 "The uphill skier has to watch out for the downhill skier.
-If you're overtaking someone and hit them, chances are you are liable and at fault," Cohn added.
+If you're overtaking someone and hit them, chances are you are liable and at fault," Kohn added.

 According to the National Ski Areas Association's responsibility code, which governs ski resorts in North America, "people ahead or downhill of you have the right of way.
 You must avoid them."